Fixed-Dimensional Energy Games are in Pseudo-Polynomial Time: First Cycle Bounding Games

 \subsection{Winning Strategies for Player~2}

-Player~2 might not have the power to choose a perfect half-space and then force all simple cycles formed to be in that perfect half-space; \ifshort \fi the bounding game on \autoref{fig:mean} is a glaring example of this phenomenon.
-Nevertheless, Player~2 can very nearly achieve this: if he has a winning strategy, then he can win by colouring every edge taken in a play with a perfect half-space, and by forcing every simple cycle formed to be in the \emph{largest} partially-perfect half-space that is contained in all the colours of edge occurring in the cycle.

 Suppose $\sigma$ is a strategy of Player~$2$ from a vertex $v_0$ in a first-cycle bounding game $G\!\tuple{V, E, d}$.
-Let $\widetilde{\sigma}$ be the following strategy of Player~$2$ in the infinite bounding game $\Gamma\!\tuple{V, E, d}$: \begin{itemize}\ifshort \fi \item at any Player-$2$ vertex, $\widetilde{\sigma}$ chooses the edge specified by~$\sigma$; \item whenever a cycle is formed, $\widetilde{\sigma}$ cuts it out of its memory, and continues playing according to~$\sigma$. \end{itemize}\ifshort \fi
+Let $\widetilde{\sigma}$ be the following strategy of Player~$2$ in the infinite bounding game $\Gamma\!\tuple{V, E, d}$: \begin{itemize}\ifshort \fi \item at any Player-$2$ vertex, $\widetilde{\sigma}$ chooses the edge specified by~$\sigma$; \item whenever a cycle is formed, $\widetilde{\sigma}$ cuts it out of its memory, and continues playing according to~$\sigma$. \end{itemize}

-\begin{restatable}{lemma}{claimplayertwo} If $\sigma$ is winning for Player~2 in $G\!\tuple{V, E, d}$ from some vertex $v_0$, then $\widetilde{\sigma}$ is winning for Player~2 in $\Gamma\!\tuple{V, E, d}$ from the same vertex $v_0$. \end{restatable} \ifshort See \appref{app-player2} for a proof.\else \begin{proof} Consider any infinite play $\widetilde\rho$ consistent with $\widetilde{\sigma}$, and let: \begin{itemize} \item $\rho$ be obtained from $\widetilde\rho$ by colouring all Player~$1$'s edges with the $|V| \cdot \|E\|$-generated perfect half-spaces of $\mathbb{Q}^d$ as specified by~$\sigma$; \item $C_1, C_2, \ldots$ be the cycle decomposition of~$\rho$, and for each $n$, $\rho_n$ be the simple path that remains after removing~$C_n$; \item $\?H_n$ be the largest partially-perfect half-space of $\mathbb{Q}^d$ that is contained in all the colours in $C_n$, for each~$n$. \end{itemize} Along the infinite play $\rho$, the prefixes $\rho_n$ might get shorter or longer but are always of length bounded by $|V|$.
-Those lengths are traced in blue in \autoref{fig-rhon}.
-We let $\ell$ be the minimal such length that occurs infinitely often.
+\begin{restatable}{lemma}{claimplayertwo} If $\sigma$ is winning for Player~2 in $G\!\tuple{V, E, d}$ from some vertex $v_0$, then $\widetilde{\sigma}$ is winning for Player~2 in $\Gamma\!\tuple{V, E, d}$ from the same vertex $v_0$. \end{restatable} \ifshort \begin{proof}[Proof idea]\else\begin{proof}\fi Consider any infinite play $\widetilde\rho$ consistent with $\widetilde{\sigma}$, and let: \begin{itemize}\ifshort \fi \item $\rho$ be obtained from $\widetilde\rho$ by colouring all Player~$1$'s edges with the $|V| \cdot \|E\|$-generated perfect half-spaces of $\mathbb{Q}^d$ as specified by~$\sigma$; \item $C_1, C_2, \ldots$ be the cycle decomposition of~$\rho$, and for each $n$, $\rho_n$ be the simple path that remains after removing~$C_n$; \item $\?H_n$ be the largest partially-perfect half-space of $\mathbb{Q}^d$ that is contained in all the colours in $C_n$, for each~$n$. \end{itemize} Since $\sigma$ is winning for Player~2 in the first-cycle game, each cycle weight $w(C_n)$ belongs to the partially-perfect half-space $\?H_n$.
+The bulk of the proof consists in extracting a `direction of divergence' of the total energy, notwithstanding that the $\?H_n$'s may keep varying.